 How much weight is too much?

 Perceptions of fat and thin can change with the times.
 For an objective view, doctors use a measure called body mass index (BMI).
-A 5-foot, 10-inch person who weighs 175 pounds has a BMI of 25, generally considered the upper limit for a healthy body.
-An extra 30 pounds would push him or her to a BMI of 30, a number that signals a serious weight problem.
-At 245 pounds, the person would reach a BMI of 35 and would be considered extremely obese.
+A 5-foot, 10-inch person who weighs 175 pounds has a BMI of 25, which is considered overweight.
+(A BMI of 18.5 to 24.9 isconsidered a good weight.)
+A BMI of 30 and above is considered obese.

 The biggest shortcoming of the BMI measurement is that it can't distinguish fat from muscle.
 A chiseled 6-foot-tall football player could easily have a BMI over 30, but no one would call him dangerously overweight.
 But when extra weight comes from fat, not muscles, even a small climb in BMI can make a big difference to the heart.